krzysztof-janik/lse_trading_algorithm/README.md

 5. I include a stop loss, which assumes I can sell the security at precisely the loss limit.
 6. Lastly, the data I have suffers from survivorship bias.

-So far the project consists of 3 files, one with data and two scripts.
-My goal is to add one more data file and an R markdown file where I analyse the strategy and optimise for the best return.

-How to use...

-The first file you have to run is the python script 'db_creation.py'.
-Make sure to open the file before running it, as you have to adjust your sql settings.
-The file creates a database on your computer in one of 2 ways.
-You can either opt to download all the data or use the data I supply.
-Mind that it takes a while for the download process to finish, and you may lose connection while doing so.
-I also gave the possibility of adjusting the time horizon for the download.
-I only supplied the data file used for download, 'Trading statistics September 2020.xlsx'.
-I will inlcude the data for setting up the database without the need to download, but I have to work around Githubs max file size limit.

-After you set up the database, you can use the R script trading_algorithm.R to run a strategy of your own.
-You can adjust all the variables (lenghts of rolling averages, stoploss limits etc).
-This script is primarly a set of functions that I will import in the final analysis part.
+The project consists of 3 analysis files:
+1. Here I try to optimise simulation time. link
+2. __To be completed__ This part looks at finding optimal parameters maximising the profitability of my strategy.
+3. __To be completed__ The last file seeks to further optimise the strategy by trying to choose only a few stocks each day that have the most potential.

+I also include two files that enable the analysis:
+* *db_creation.py* creates a PostgreSQL database with the stockmarket data.
+You can run it yourself, and either download the data from scratch
+(for that you need the *Trading statistics September 2020.xlsx* file) or use the data file *prices.csv* that I supply __not yet, it's over github's file size limit__.
+Further instructions inside the file.
+* *trading_algorithm.R* contains functions used in the 3 analysis files.
+You can also run it yourself, to generate trades based on the parameters you specify inside the file.

+Feel free to reach out to me if you have any questions!